johann8384/rocket.github.io/README.md

 Much of Rocket's success is contingent on Heroku adding websocket support to its platform, allowing developers to experiment with this new architecture without any addons or additional configuration.
 I remain hopeful that we'll be able to ship something soon.

-I'd love nothing to talk through this whole space with more people, so if you have any questions or comments, don't hesitate to get in touch: <mattt@heroku.com>
+I'd love nothing more than to talk through this with others, so if you have any questions or comments, don't hesitate to get in touch: <mattt@heroku.com>